 Every bicycle operated or possessed on the campus must be licensed either by the University for a fee of 50 cents, or by the cities of Lansing or East Lansing.
-Licenses issued by the University are available in the Vehicle-Bicycle Office, Quonset 103.
+Licenses issued by the University are available in the Vehicle Office, in the Department of Public Safety Building.
 Licenses must be immediately attached to the bicycle.